-If you are interested in becoming a Dutchess County Master Gardener Volunteer, please fill out the Dutchess County Master Gardener Volunteer application and mail to: Dutchess County Farm & Home Center, 2715 Route 44, Suite One, Millbrook, New York 12545-5566 or email them to Francheska Kuilan at fk232@cornell.edu The application deadline is May 20, 2024.
+If you are interested in becoming a Dutchess County Master Gardener Volunteer, please fill out the Dutchess County Master Gardener Volunteer application and mail to: Dutchess County Farm & Home Center, 2715 Route 44, Suite One, Millbrook, New York 12545-5566 or email them to Heather Brenner at hab98@cornell.edu

 The Master Gardener Volunteer Program is a national program of trained volunteers who work in partnership with their county Cooperative Extension office to expand educational outreach throughout the community by providing research-based information to home gardeners and youth.

 Master Gardeners are a group of trained volunteers who work in partnership with their county Cooperative Extension office to extend information throughout the county.
 The first MG program was started in Washington state in 1972.
 Dutchess County was the first county in NYS (1975) to train MG volunteers.
-Forty six states now have MG programs with over 23,000 people participating nationwide.
+Today, all 50 states have MG programs with over 80,000 people participating nationwide.
 More than 1100 of these MGs are from NYS.

 Master Gardener Volunteers enjoy people and plants.
 They usually have no professional gardening or landscaping experience, only a genuine interest in sharing their knowledge, and sufficient free time to volunteer in Master Gardener activities.